Sanqui/fedorator/BUILD.md

 In case the touch screen coordinates are inverted, this can be patched in kivy by editing the config in `~/.kivy/config.ini` (as well as `/root/.kivy.config.ini`).

+TODO: Provide the exact instructions for this.

+## Assembly

+The Fedorator requires manual assembly.

+### Printing the case

+The case can be found in `case/case.scad`.
+It may be edited and exported with OpenSCAD.
+As a parametric object, it's possible to adjust the values to your liking, however keep in mind that a lot of parts are meticulously aligned.

+The case is best printed from the PLA material.
+A dark blue filament color, e.g. [True Blue](https://www.lulzbot.com/store/filament/polylite-pla?product_filament_colors=192), is recommended.

+Make sure supports are in use for the two arms suppporting the display.

+## Setup

+Photographic instructions are coming soon.

+ 1. Remove all supports from the 3D printed case.
+ 2. Insert the rubber legs and screw them in using 3M screws.
+ 3. Insert the USB panels and fasten the screws.
+ 4. Take the Raspberry Pi and connect it to the display, by first tightening the screws, then connecting the display using the flex cable.
+Use the jumper cables to connect the first and third Raspberry Pi pin to the first and fifth display pin.
+ 5. Pass the MicroUSB cable through the round hole at the back side of the case.
+ 6. Connect the MicroUSB cable to the Raspberry Pi.
+ 7. Connect the USB panel mounts to the Rasberry Pi.
+ 8. Lay down the Raspberry Pi and display on top of the case.
+ 9. Fasten all four screws connecting the screen.
+ 10. Insert the MicroSD card containing the system in the Raspberry Pi

+Now the Fedorator should be ready to plug in and function.